Structured-Emersion-Theory/Structured-Emersion-Theory/docs/core/Equations.md

   Node activation from local field φ with decay rate γ and coupling constant μ. *(Law 2, Law 10)*

 - `Θ(Σ R_in – A_threshold) · Θ(C – C_min) = 1`
-  Node flicker condition reformulated using Heaviside step functions.
-Flicker activates when ripple input and coherence exceed thresholds. *(Law 6)*
+  Node activation condition using ripple input and coherence threshold. *(Law 6)*

 ---